 Patanjali has also provided multiple choices for object of concentration in the Yoga Sūtras.
 For example, chakras, wheels of energy locations in the body are excellent choices; the center point between your eyebrows called Āgña Chakra or Śāmbhavi Mudra, also called the third eye.
 Perhaps a better place for those seekers who are devotional is to focus on the heart center, Anāhata Chakra.
-Visualize a point inside your spine directly behind of the heart.
-As your concentration settles in the area of your forehead or heart center, it will become focused and one-pointed.
+Visualize a point along the spine directly behind of the heart.
+As your concentration strengthens and settles in the area of your forehead or heart center, it will become focused and one-pointed.

-There are a few who prefer to focus on the formless, infinite expansiveness like the sky or the ocean or choosing to focus on love, joy, or Oneness.
+There are a few who prefer to focus on the formless, infinite expansiveness like the sky or the ocean or choose to focus on intangibles like love, joy, or Oneness.
 However, focusing on the formless is difficult.
-The human mind cannot dwell deeply on such abstracts and finds it difficult to go beyond names and forms.
-The sky or ocean are also considered abstract objects of concentration.
+The human finite mind cannot dwell deeply on such abstracts and finds it difficult to go beyond names and forms.
+The sky or ocean are considered abstract objects of concentration.
 Most yogis and gurus recommend to focus on objects with form first, and then gradually change to nebulous form of the same object when concentration gets deeper.

 “When the mind has been trained to remain fixed on a certain internal or external location, there comes to it the power of flowing in an unbroken current, as it were, towards that point.
 The mind stops all the thought-waves and the world stops.
 Your consciousness expands.”
 Svāmi Vivèkānanda

 Training the mind takes time, patience and consistent practice.
 With practice you can learn to tap into deeper experiences of concentration.
-Ultimately, with the arrival of distractions you will be able to close your eyes and confidently think of your carefully chosen object without any intrusions.
+Ultimately, with the arrival of distractions you will have learned how to be detached and confidently think of your carefully chosen object without any intrusions.
 Of course, this will not happen overnight.